Tai Chi is an art of moving mediTation and soft self defense.

 Just as many magic tricks can be explained as optical illusions, the Tai Chi technique commonly referred to as Ti Fang is based on a sensory illusion.

-It is so subtle as to seem magical, and thus why the explanations of Tai Chi’s results are conferred to chi or other extraordinary concepts.
+It is so subtle as to seem magical, and thus why the explanations of Tai Chi’s results are attributed to chi or other extraordinary concepts.
 But Ti Fang, which is the fundamental explanation for Tai Chi’s extraordinary combative capacity, can be explained in decidedly physical terms.